-- Stress that perpetrators must be brought to justice for all violations of HR & IHL. - Condemn all violations of Human Rights and IHL, including SGBV. - Urge missions to consider women's rights and gender as a crosscutting issue. - Reiterate the need for consultations with local and international women's groups. - Request Secretary-General reports to include progress on gender mainstreaming - Support strengthening the rule of law, call for an end to impunity and investigations of all reported abuses. - Reinforce the importance of establishing and continuing vetting procedures to exclude perpetrators of violations of IHL. - Recall relevant recommendations, including reference to national action plan. - Call for appropriate measures to refrain from, prevent and protect civilians.
+- Stress that perpetrators must be brought to justice for violations of HR & IHL. - Condemn all violations of Human Rights and IHL, including SGBV. - Urge missions to consider women's rights and gender as a crosscutting issue. - Reiterate the use of consultations with local and international women's groups. - Request Secretary-General reports to include progress on gender mainstreaming - Support strengthening the rule of law, call for an end to impunity and investigations of all reported abuses. - Reinforce the importance of establishing and continuing vetting procedures to exclude perpetrators of violations of IHL. - Underline recommendations, including adopting national action plan. - Call for appropriate measures to refrain from, prevent and protect civilians.